Magic Kingdom Touring Plan

 TRON Lightcycle / Run

-This attraction utilizes a virtual queue, requiring you to obtain a boarding group via the Walt Disney World app in order to experience it.
-Alternatively, if available, an individual Lightning Lane may be purchased to bypass the virtual queue.
+This attraction utilizes a virtual queue, requiring you to obtain a boarding group via the My Disney Experience app in order to experience it.
+Alternatively, if available, an Individual Lightning Lane may be purchased to bypass the virtual queue.
 Plan accordingly.

 Attraction type: High-speed roller coaster